Eucalyptus (Dives), Organic Essential Oil

 ABOUT THE PLANT

 Eucalyptus dives is a small tree with a large crow which prefers open conditions and grows in south-eastern Australia.
 The oil is produced on a large scale in Australia and South Africa.

 ABOUT THE OIL

 Eucalyptus Dives essential oil, one of the many commonly used eucalyptus varieties in aromatherapy, shares many common characteristics with the other oils.
-However, the lower cineole content makes it is a favorite for topical use.
+However, the lower cineole content makes it a favorite for topical use.
 Otherwise, many Eucalyptus oils are interchangeable and depend on personal preference of aroma.